 If Saint Teresa of Avila were alive today, would she be running for public office?
 If Julian of Norwich were around, would she be completing a doctorate in psychoneuroimmunology?
 Would Saint Clare of Assisi run a nonprofit?
 Would any of these women choose a cloistered life if they were born today?
 Carol Lee Flinders, author of the highly acclaimed Enduring Grace and co-author of the legendary cookbook, Laurel’s Kitchen, draws riveting portraits of four contemporary women whose lives have been lived with a dedication to improving the human condition similar to that of the female mystics and saints of an earlier time.
-Tracing the spiritual “mother line” of centuries past holy women, Flinders explores the spiritual journeys of Jane Goodall, Etty Hillesum, Tenzin Palmo and Sister Helen Prejean.
+Tracing the spiritual “mother line” of centuries-past holy women, Flinders explores the spiritual journeys of Jane Goodall, Etty Hillesum, Tenzin Palmo and Sister Helen Prejean.
 “I wanted to immerse myself in these lives.
 I wanted to hang out with these women.
-I wanted to see what I could pick up by osmosis.”
-Carol Lee Flinders illuminates the heart of the feminine sacred and provides inspiration for female spiritual seekers everywhere.
-(Hosted by Justine Willis Toms)
+I wanted to see what I could pick up by osmosis.” (hosted by Justine Willis Toms)

 - Where is the seed of “othering” in you?

 - What modern mystics “in the making” have in common with medieval sisters

 - Who are extrémaphils, and what’s so special about them